-N/A: Product underwent considerable amount of time in the Pre-Op stage.
+First of the feedback forwarded to the Product Provider.
+Product provider responded with additional documentation

 Complete documents associated with GPAF Sections III.2.C (Analysis software documentation), III.2.D (Product version control plan), III.3.B (operations and distribution plan), and III.3.C (data user's guide) and submit the documents to the GCC.